gazbert/bxbot/README.md

 The `<emergency-stop-balance>` value must be set to prevent catastrophic loss on the exchange.
 The Trading Engine checks this value at the start of every trade cycle: if your `<emergency-stop-currency>` wallet balance on the exchange drops below this value, the Trading Engine will log it, send an Email Alert (if configured) and then shutdown.
+If you set this value to 0, the bot will bypass the check - be careful.

 The `<trade-cycle-interval>` value is the interval in _seconds_ that the Trading Engine will wait/sleep before executing each trade cycle.
 The minimum value is 1 second.
 Some exchanges allow you to hit them harder than others.
 However, while